PlaceOS/staff-api/README.md

 # PlaceOS Staff API

-## Environment Variables required for PRODUCTION use
+## Environment Variables required for Production/Staging and local development use, e.g. [partner-environment](https://github.com/place-labs/partner-environment/)

 ```
-SG_ENV=production
+SG_ENV=production  # When set to production, the auth token in the request header will be used for auth, instead of static credentials from environment variables

 # Database config:
 PG_DATABASE_URL=postgresql://user:password@hostname/placeos